-Far North police seize 16 guns, drugs and $50K in stolen property
+Far North police seize 16 guns, drugs and $50k in stolen property

 Nine people, allegedly linked to gangs including Tribesman, Head Hunters and the Mongrel Mob, were arrested.

-They face 57 charges between them, including possession of methamphetamine for supply, supplies methamphetamine, cultivates cannabis and unlawful possession of firearms.
+They face 57 charges between them, including possession of methamphetamine for supply, supplying methamphetamine, cultivating cannabis and unlawful possession of firearms.

 One, a 40-year-old woman from Kaitāia with strong links to the Tribesman gang, was arrested on February 27 and faces three counts of possession of methamphetamine for supply and nine counts of supplying methamphetamine.

-A 50-year-old man from Taipa, also with gang links, was arrested on February 28 and charged with possession of methamphetamine for supply, cultivates cannabis and possession of substances capable of manufacturing methamphetamine.
+A 50-year-old man from Taipa, also with gang links, was arrested on February 28 and charged with possession of methamphetamine for supply, cultivating cannabis and possession of substances capable of manufacturing methamphetamine.

 Both have been remanded in custody and will reappear in the Kaitāia District Court on March 15.